| Title: | Frequency Distribution Tables, Histograms and Polygons |

 The available parameters offer an easy and powerful way to format the ‘fdt’ for publications and other purposes.

-A single data.frame
+A single data.frame for fdt.default and fdt_cat.default, or multiple

-for fdt.multiple
+data.frames for fdt.multiple and fdt_cat.multiple.

 Faria, J. C.